pluteski/speech-to-text/blog/content/life30_review.md

 and I agreed with all of the one star and two star reviews.
 (This would change over the course of my reading, but captures how I experienced this moment in my journey.)

-Although I would put myself into the camp that agrees with the author’s core position, after that page-turner of a first chapter I found the writing style of the following chapters to be very disappointing.
+Even though I consider myself to fall squarely in the camp that agrees with the author’s core positions, after that page-turner of a first chapter I found the writing style of the following chapters to be very disappointing.
-Too much appeal to authority and a lot of name dropping, seemingly glossing over or entirely dismissive of contrary views.
+Reliance on appeal to authority, a bit of name dropping, seemingly glossing over or entirely dismissive of contrary views.

 There is a notion of “steelmanning”, where the proponent explains